 Just a few days before we left for Japan, a fortuitous discovery of a national holiday meant I needed to change the first couple of nights of our itinerary, including our hotel reservation.
-Cue another internet search for dining recommendations in the area of the new hotel.
+After investigating where to stay in Tokyo and booking a hotel in Shinjuku, I had a look around the internet for dining recommendations near our new hotel.

 Tsunahachi caught my eye immediately; a small tempura chain founded in the 1920s, with a strong reputation for great food using fresh, seasonal ingredients.
 The honten (original shop), housed in a traditional, albeit extended building, looked the most appealing, and was only a ten minute walk from our hotel.

 Arriving not long after it opened for lunch, we joined a short queue outside, that moved relatively quickly, into a smaller seated queue inside.
 Within 10 to 15 minutes, we were seated at the upstairs counter.
 There is also a counter downstairs, as well as non-counter dining room areas.

 Although there was an a la carte menu, like all the customers around us, we both chose a set lunch.
 Pete ordered the hira zen, the least expensive set at 1,260 Yen.
 I went for the tempura zen at 1,995 Yen.

 A big part of the pleasure was watching the chefs work, preparing the seafood, vegetables and batter and carefully frying each piece before delivering it to the serving tray in front of each customer.

 Both menus came with miso soup, rice, green vegetable pickle, soft grated daikon (white radish) which we were shown how to mix into the dipping sauce.
 The daikon was actually a revelation, full of flavour but none of the astringency I associate with large white radishes.

 As in most restaurants in Japan, hot tea and ice cold water were included and topped up regularly.